Generic Name: sevoflurane

 The second pathway for degradation of sevoflurane occurs primarily in the presence of desiccated CO2 absorbents and leads to the dissociation of sevoflurane into hexafluoroisopropanol (HFIP) and formaldehyde.
 HFIP is inactive, non-genotoxic, rapidly glucuronidated and cleared by the liver.
 Formaldehyde is present during normal metabolic processes.
 Upon exposure to a highly desiccated absorbent, formaldehyde can further degrade into methanol and formate.
 Formate can contribute to the formation of carbon monoxide in the presence of high temperature that can be associated with desiccated Baralyme®.
 Methanol can react with Compound A to form the methoxy addition product Compound B. Compound B can undergo further HF elimination to form Compounds C, D, and E.

-Sevoflurane degradants were observed in the respiratory circuit of an experimental anesthesia machine using desiccated CO2 absorbents and maximum sevoflurane concentrations (8%) for extended periods of time time (> 2 hours).
+Sevoflurane degradants were observed in the respiratory circuit of an experimental anesthesia machine using desiccated CO2 absorbents and maximum sevoflurane concentrations (8%) for extended periods of time (> 2 hours).
 Concentrations of formaldehyde observed with desiccated soda lime in this experimental anesthesia respiratory circuit were consistent with levels that could potentially result in respiratory irritation.
 Although KOH containing CO2 absorbents are no longer commercially available, in the laboratory experiments, exposure of sevoflurane to the desiccated KOH containing CO2 absorbent, Baralyme®, resulted in the detection of substantially greater degradant levels.

 Sojourn Inhalant - Clinical Pharmacology